GalaxyCrysis/DS_Platform/README.md

 How to use it:

-IN order to use the Data Science platform, when finished:
+IN order to use the Data Science platform(when finished in the future):
 Make sure you install following libraries:
 -data libraries e.g. numpy, scipy, pandas